spack/spack/lib/spack/docs/basic_usage.rst

 ^^^^^^^^^^^^^^^^^^^

 To uninstall a package, type ``spack uninstall <package>``.
-This will ask the user for confirmation, and in case will completely remove the directory in which the package was installed.
+This will ask the user for confirmation before completely removing the directory in which the package was installed.

 .. code-block:: console